 Going to the doctor with a variety of debilitating, mysterious symptoms is difficult enough; being told those symptoms have no cause can be crushing, embarrassing, and hurtful.
 Unfortunately, this is the experience thousands of women suffering from breast implant illness are forced to endure.
 At this time, breast implant illness is not recognized by the scientific community.
-Still, Dr. Florence Mussat has personally treated numerous women who claim their symptoms were relieved after they underwent en bloc breast implant removal.
+Still, Dr. Florence Mussat has personally treated numerous women who claim their symptoms were relieved after they underwent breast implant removal.
 In her view, it’s essential that medical practitioners retain an open mind and persist in trying to understand the causes of breast implant illness.

 What is Breast Implant Illness?

 “Breast implant illness” is an umbrella term that covers a wide range of symptoms believed to be related to silicone breast implants.
 Breast implant illness is different than having a ruptured implant.
 Ruptured silicone implants leak silicone gel into the body and usually cause the rapid onset of localized irritation (requiring immediate explant surgery).
 On the other hand, women with Breast implant illness complain their symptoms developed gradually after having undergone breast augmentation with implants.
 Patients with breast implant illness report experiencing fatigue, brain fog, chronic pain (either around the breasts or throughout the body), skin rashes, an irregular heart rate, anxiety, hair loss, and endocrine dysfunction, among other symptoms.

 What Causes Breast Implant Illness?

 The confusion over breast implant illness stems from the fact that silicone is thought to be a biocompatible material.
 Silicone is inert, meaning that it shouldn’t—in theory—react with human tissue or leach chemicals into the body.
 For this reason, silicone is used in a wide range of implantable medical devices, as well as being the material of choice for cosmetic implants.